Project Start Date: 4/15/2022

 Various locations throughout the City.

-This program will concentrate safety improvements on selected High Injury Streets as identified in the City’s Vision Zero Action Plan.
+This program will concentrate safety improvements on selected High Injury Streets as identified in the City’s Vision Zero Action Plan, as well as streets and intersections with documented crash problems.
 Safety improvements will consist of, but are not limited to, treatments that have proven effective at eliminating crashes and encourage safer driving behaviors.
 These improvements are intended to provide a similar user experience as curb extensions, medians, and lane narrowing.
 Safety improvements may be provided through curbs, medians, bollards/flexible traffic posts, planters, turning wedges, hardened centerlines, or other vertical features.
 Other crossing improvements to be considered will include durable crosswalk markings, high visibility pavement markings, ADA accessible curb ramps, and active warning beacons.

 Purpose and Justification: